derrickeckardt/image-processing-for-grading-example/README.md

 To determine whether a square was checked, I attempted to locate the center of the square, and then vote with the 9 center most pixels.
 This was done to account for any noise that might have flipped the pixels.
 I ran into problems with this one because it also did not like scaling.

-Given the two options, I went the barcode, as it seemed to work the best overall.
+Given the two options I had working, I went the barcode, as it seemed to work the best overall.

 ## Security measures
 Since, I was essentially setting up a 2-D grid of the answers, some sort of security would be needed.
 Since there were 85 questions, i created a string of 85 numbers ranging from 0 to 4, which would indicate how many the actual values would be rotated.
 It would also be a bit taunting showing the answers are there, just scrambled a bit.